aliabdoli/algorithm-hackerrank/NOTES.md

         - basically adjacent matrix (for dense) and adjancent list (for sparse)
         - in questions, sometime it gives you list<list<int>> which is none of those
         - you need to convert it to adj matrix/list (cutTheTree, JourneyToTheMoon, ...)
+        - **for list**,
-        - for list, you can create a dictionary for each connection
+          - you can create a dictionary for each connection
+          - O(n) if need to see if A is connect to B, cos dict[A] returns a list and you need to traverse the list
+            - it s unlike adjMatrix
+         -
     - `object oriented point of view`
         - Vertex, Graph
             - Vertex is a generic with Id and data, or it can be with Id and pointer to actual data